Multi-Objective Optimization with Desirability and Morris-Mitchell Criterion

-We start with the calculation of the quality of the current design \(X_u\), which contains the entire dataset \texttt{X}, using the Morris-Mitchell criterion.
-This criterion is used as a baseline to evaluate the quality of the design.
+We start with the calculation of the quality of the current design $X_u$, which contains the entire dataset \texttt{X}, using $\Phi^{\ast}$.
+The value of $\Phi^{\ast}(X_u)$ is used as a baseline to evaluate the quality of the design.

-\phantomsection If another point is added, the Morris-Mitchell value is reduced so that the difference between the Morris-Mitchell value of the current design and the Morris-Mitchell value of the design with the added point is positive and should be maximized.
+\phantomsection If another point is added, the $\Phi^{\ast}$ value should be reduced so that the difference between the Morris-Mitchell value of the current design and the design with the added point, i.e., $f_3(x)$ as defined in Equation~\ref{eq-mm-improvement}, should be positive and should be maximized.
 In our case, we have chosen a relative reduction between 0.1\% and 2.5\%.
-The minimal and maximal values for the desirability function of the Morris-Mitchell criterion are therefore set as follows:
+The minimal and maximal values for the desirability function of $\Phi^{\ast}$ are therefore set as follows: